Are you a newcomer to Canada? Do you want to work in the trades and improve your English? Take the Pathways to the Trades program.

 • Introduction to the Trades (hands-on experience of up to 12 different trades)

-The Opening New Employment Pathways to the Trades and Associated Professions in Alberta is a collaborative program between the Centre for Business, Arts and Sciences, which includes the English Language Centre, and the Centre for Trades, and is supported by a Settlement, Integration and Language Projects (SILP) grant from Alberta’s Ministry of Trade, Immigration and Multiculturalism.
+The Opening New Employment Pathways to the Trades and Associated Professions in Alberta is a collaborative program between the Centre for Business, Arts and Sciences, which includes the English Language Centre, and the Centre for Trades.
+The program is supported by a Settlement, Integration and Language Projects (SILP) grant from Alberta’s Ministry of Trade, Immigration and Multiculturalism.